 EPCC

-EPCC, part of the University of Edinburgh, is the UK's leading centre of Supercomputing and Data Science expertise.
-We provide world-class Supercomputing and data facilities and services for science and business.
-EPCC is guided by key goals and objectives that support our mission, to accelerate the effective exploitation of novel computing throughout industry, academia and commerce.
+EPCC, part of the University of Edinburgh, hosts ARCHER2 and is responsible for the delivery of the Service Provision contract and Computational Science and Engineering contract.
+EPCC is the UK's leading centre of supercomputing and data science expertise.
+The centre provides world-class Supercomputing and data facilities and services for science and business.
+The goal is to accelerate the effective exploitation of novel computing throughout industry, academia, and commerce.

 University of Edinburgh